bpinsard/CoRe/drafts/seq_rep/seq_rep_new.md

 Our study shows that the consolidation of sequential motor knowledge is supported by the reorganization of newly acquired representations within a distributed cerebral network.
 We uncover that in days following learning, local activity patterns tuned to represent sequential knowledge are enhanced not only in extended cortical areas, similarly to what was shown for longer training [@wiestler_skill_2013], but also in dorsolateral striatal, thalamic and cerebellar regions.
-Conversely, a small extent of the network show a decrease of sequence specific activation after consolidation, occuring specifically in dorsomedial striatum that support cognitive processing during early-learning [@doyon_current_2018] and hippocampus which carry explicit encoding of motor sequential extrinsic representation [@albouy_hippocampus_2013;@king_sleeping_2017] and play a significant role in the offline reprocessing.
+Conversely, a small extent of the network show a decrease of sequence specific activation after consolidation, occurring specifically in dorsomedial striatum that support cognitive processing during early-learning [@doyon_current_2018] and hippocampus which carry explicit encoding of motor sequential extrinsic representation [@albouy_hippocampus_2013;@king_sleeping_2017] and play a significant role in the offline reprocessing.
 These results prompt for further investigation of the dynamic of this sleep-dependent mnemonic process, which progressively reorganizes cerebral network by repeatedly reactivating the memory [@boutin_transient_2018;@fogel_reactivation_2017;@vahdat_network-wide_2017].

 # Materials and methods {#sec:materials_and_methods}